Have you ever told someone, or been told, to think positive as a solution to a problem? Or maybe identify as a pessimist or on optimist?

-I believe the danger with positive thinking is that it’s only putting a bandage on a problem, not looking below surface level for the root cause.
-This means that your problems may feel ‘fixed’, but this feeling is only temporary.
+I believe the danger with positive thinking is that it is misunderstood, and can end up with people only putting a bandage on a problem, rather than looking below surface level for the root cause.
+This means that your problems may feel fixed, but this feeling is only temporary.

 Advantages of positive thinking

 I personally think, from my own experience, there are some advantages to positive thinking: